villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

 **Step 3:** Predict the likely coding regions

-		> TransDecoder.Predict -t Ahem_transcripts_with_reference.fa --retain_pfam_hits pfam.domtblout --retain_blastp_hits blastp.outfmt6
+		> TransDecoder.Predict -t <assemblied_transcriptome.fasta> --retain_pfam_hits pfam.domtblout --retain_blastp_hits blastp.outfmt6_1_sprot

 From this step, I obtained a new Fasta containing the proteins that showed homology to Pfam and Swiss-prot entries.
-This Fasta file is going to be used then to find GO terms.
-Con el final PEP luego de predicted es que debería repetir busquedas para encontrar GO
+I also get a new gff3 with the annotation information for the predicted proteins then I am going to produce the final GFF3 with genomic coordinates:

+		> ./TransDecoder/util/cdna_alignment_orf_to_genome_orf.pl \
+		> ./Ahem_transcripts_with_reference.fa.transdecoder.gff3 \
+		> transcripts.gff3 \
+		> transcripts_util.fasta > transcripts.fasta.transdecoder.genome_coordinates.gff3

+ I then transformed GFF3 to GTF because some downstream analysis require it:

-### **GO TERMS**
+### **GO TERMS ANNOTATION**

 **Step 4:** Prepare GO Terms files